 This article will cover the entry and exit requirements for U.S. citizens visiting the Philippines as a tourist.
-This article covers quite a bit of information so it has been written in a five-part series with the first part covering the initial requirements to enter and exit the Philippines without extending or requiring a waiver.
+This article covers the initial requirements to enter and exit the Philippines without extending or requiring a waiver.

 U.S. citizens may enter the Philippines as a tourist with a valid U.S. passport.
 Upon entry into the Philippines, immigration authorities will stamp your passport.
 That entry stamp is good for 21 days and you do not require a non-immigrant visa or waiver for this initial period.